banos/xxtmp-testmvc/examples/ariatemplates/readme.md

-# Aria Templates TodoMVC Example
+# Aria Templates TobuyMVC Example

 > Aria Templates (aka AT) is an application framework written in JavaScript for building rich and large-scaled enterprise web applications.